Breakfast is the most important meal of the day.

 While everything we have enjoyed on the menu has always been yummy, the big draw for Brown’s is the rest of their establishment.
-Fresh fruits and vegetables, canned deliciousness, breads baked on site and even the ability to pick-your-own in season fruits on the farm!
+Fresh fruits and vegetables, canned deliciousness, bread baked on site and even the ability to pick-your-own in-season fruits on the farm!

 Fruit counts as breakfast too right?

 Their pecan pie is, well, let’s just say I look forward to the opportunity to get to Brown’s so I can buy a pie!